What is Qi Charging, and How Does it Function? 2024

 1. Plug in the power for your charger.
 Make use of the electrical adapter that was included with your gadget or one that the manufacturer suggests.

-2. Set the charger in the manufacturer's suggested place or on a level surface.
+2. Set the wireless charger for iphone in the manufacturer's suggested place or on a level surface.

 3. Position your iPhone so that the display is facing up on the charger.
 Put it in the middle of the socket or where the manufacturer suggests for optimal performance.